esnkrimi/Angular-code-styling/README.md

 and add folder name that you want ignore code style checking<br>
 as instance you can add node_modules to ignore checking

-<b>E</b> - Now you can change any thing in .TST,HTML,SASS,CSS,SCSS files and see Eslint fix your styling code to standard formattingon save .
+<b>E</b> - Now you can change any thing in .TST,HTML,SASS,CSS,SCSS files and see Eslint fix your styling code to standard formatting on save .